WeCanCodeIT/SST-Slides/src/career-services/resumes/index.md

 theme: league

 ## Resume Workshop
-In this session, students should all bring a copy of their current resume to class.
-We will be focusing on making some initial updates to the resume, so it’s ready for general purpose use.
-This will also serve as a guide for the following session on developing a strong LinkedIn profile.
+A resume is a summary of your education, qualifications, and past experiences.

 ## Discussion Questions
 - What is the purpose of a resume?
-Why employers ask for them, and what are they looking for?
+Why do employers ask for them, and what are they looking for?
 - How will your resume look different from versions before you decided on this field?
 How will it look similar?